-Pursuant to the Heroes Earnings Assistance and Relief Tax Act of 2008, if you die while performing qualified military service, your survivors are entitled to any additional benefits (other than benefit accruals relating to the period of your qualified military service) provided under the Retirement Plan as if you had resumed and then terminated employment on account of death.
+If you die while performing qualified military service, your survivors are entitled to any additional benefits provided under the Retirement Plan as if you had resumed and then terminated employment on account of death.

 IF YOU BECOME DISABLED

 You may receive Credited Service while you are disabled.
 If you become disabled, please contact your Employer's Human Resources Department for assistance.